-The locations of the pore water sampling will be determined by the results of the pilot study and the seepage investigation, at areas where groundwater seepage is indicated.
-A depthdiscrete sample will be collected at each station, with the appropriate depth of investigation to be determined by the results of the pilot study.
+Figure 4-1 presents the 16 proposed transect locations for the PWSS - eight transects upgradient of the site, and eight transects adjacent to or downgradient of the site.
+DTSC's June 30 letter recommended that each upgradient transect have three to four sampling locations and each downgradient transect have four to five sampling locations (DTSC 2005b).
+To develop robust sample populations both up- and downgradient of the site, each transect will have four sampling locations, for a total of 64 sampling locations in the study area.
+Some locations may be revised based on the encountered channel depth, morphology, current, and sediment conditions.
+A depth-discrete sample will be collected at each sampling location, with the appropriate depth of investigation to be determined by the results of the pilot study.
 In response to the daily river level fluctuations, the hydraulic head in the shallow sediments beneath the river is expected to shift daily.
 The objective therefore will be to sample at a depth that is below the zone of diurnal surface water influence in the river bottom, as indicated by consistent temperature measurements over a daily cycle.

 Pore water sampling is planned as a one-time event in mid-December, pending agency approvals and permissions.
-The duration of the event will be determined based on the results of the pilot study and seepage investigation.
+The duration of the event will be determined based on the results of the pilot study.
 PG&E is planning to request that BOR temporarily stabilize the river levels before and during the sampling period to minimize the effects of daily river fluctuations on pore water characteristics.
 Low water levels will enable sampling in shallower water from a watercraft.
 CH2M HILL will coordinate the sampling dates with the BOR.
 To minimize the risk of accident or injury to sampling personnel and the boating public, the pore water sampling will be conducted during daylight hours, when visibility on the water is greatest.